African American Portrait Gallery

 He worked with several governors.

-And their main objective was to try to stop crime and try to work with young people to give them a better chance of life.
+He brought the first 100 black men to the Baton Rouge area, and their main objective was to try to stop crime and try to work with young people to give them a better chance in life.

-They visit schools they work with in Islam, on the streets.
+They visit schools, they work with them.

-They talk to them.
+They saw him on the streets like talk to them.

 They consist of medical doctors, people in education, law enforcement, clergy and all those different individuals.